smarticoai/public-api/docs/interfaces/TMiniGamePrize.md

 # Interface: TMiniGamePrize

-TMiniGamePrize interface describes the information of prize in the array of prizes in the TMiniGameTemplate
+TMiniGamePrize describes the information of prize in the array of prizes in the TMiniGameTemplate

 ## Properties